 The practice of acupuncture began at the very early stages of human history, and, like all the other components of Traditional Chinese Medicine (TCM), its techniques have undergone more than 3,000 years of development and refinement.
-Acupuncture, one branch of TCM, is itself a complete medical system that is used as a means of treating and preventing diseases through the application of needles to specific points on the body.
+Acupuncture is itself a complete medical system that is used as a means of treating and preventing diseases through the application of needles to specific points on the body.
 It operates upon two fundamental concepts: first, there is Yin and Yang energies in the body that need to be in balance for there to be good health.
-Secondly there is vital energy or qi (pronounced “chee”) that flows along specific pathways or meridians that traverse the entire body.
+Secondly there is vital energy or qi (pronounced “chee”) that flows along specific pathways or meridians that traverse the entire body and connect to our organs.
 This unimpeded energy flow promotes and maintains health, while any stagnation of qi can lead to disease.
 Acupuncture needles are applied at acupuncture points on the appropriate meridians to unblock congested qi or to strengthen a weakness of qi in that meridian, in turn reducing symptoms, improving vitality and aiding the body to heal itself naturally.

 The core philosophy of TCM acknowledges the significance of a person’s lifestyle, mind, body, emotions and spirit in identifying the root cause of a health problem.
 Once the root cause is identified and the pattern of symptoms understood, I can then treat my patients and their conditions, reversing patterns of health imbalance and preventing future relapse.
 I have chosen to practice this ancient holistic medicine because, as its evolution over the past three thousand years demonstrates, it has truly stood the test of time and continues into the 21st century with further refinements and applications to modern health conditions and diseases.